Melihoz98/Melihoz98/README.md

 👋 Hi there!
-I'm a high school student diving deep into AP Computer Science and loving every line of code!
+I'm a AP Computer Science student and loving every line of code!

 💻 Passionate about: